Peter Leeds Penny Stocks Facebook

 Warren Buffet, the great investor, once said, "Give everybody else the top 5% and the bottom 5%.
 I'll take everything that's left in between."

 Picking bottoms and tops has proven to be impossible, even for 'experts' and market gurus.
-In your attempt to capture stocks at their absolute lows, you may end up costing yourself much more than if you had just got involved in a stock's trend on the way up.
+In your attempt to capture penny stocks at their absolute lows, you may end up costing yourself much more than if you had just got involved in a penny stock's trend on the way up.

 6. The old rules don't apply to the new economy.